Infinitas-Plugins/InfinitasShop/Doc/en/1-roadmap.md

 ### Products

+add field to set option selection
+	default with configs
+	overload per product type, category or product
+	Layouts:
+		table with radios
+		select with ajax

 link to content layouts for overload of product type product attributes - arb values to a product last viewed